 You will then be directed to an Alipay website to complete payment.
 If you don’t have an Alipay account yet, you’ll need to create one.
 Once logged in, you’ll see a form for your credit card details.
-Enter them, click “Continue” and then your card will charged, so look out for the SMS alert if enabled for your card.
+Enter them, click “Continue” and then your card will charged.
+Look out for the SMS alert if enabled for your card.

 Which Taobao shipping options should you choose?

 At the checkout phase (Step 4 above), you’ll be asked to select a shipping option.
 If your Chinese abilities stop at 风和日丽, (trans: sunny day, cliché Chinese composition phrase from the ’90s and ’00s) the only thing you understood would have been the prices and the number of days.

 Here’s a quick and dirty translation of the shipping options: